-Our Q&A with Telly Jury Council Member Sarah DaleFounder, Harrington&Co.
+Our Q&A with Telly Jury Council Member Sarah DaleChief Creative Officer, Donut

 Sarah Dale has spent most of her career on the sales side of B2B publishing with ten years at The Wall Street Journal.
 There she was the VP of Digital and Content running WSJ Custom Studios, as well as strategy for all digital and content revenue.
 She’s credited with transforming WSJ’s Studio from a legacy print operation to a formidable competitor in the digital native space.
 In her tenure, the studio’s revenue quadrupled, renewals shot to the best in the industry and the team won many awards including a Cannes Lion, D&AD Pencils and many Tellys.

-Last year, she left the WSJ to begin her own consulting business, Harrington & Co (named after her dad) to help other publishers grow their native revenue.
-She lives in northern Westchester “just where NY gets a little bit country” with her husband and two “very sassy” daughters and dreams of owning a Border Collie just as soon as she’s not so busy.
+In 2016, she left the WSJ to begin her own successful consulting business, but after a year, couldn’t resist a Donut.
+She’s now Chief Commercial Officer for the Duplass Brothers’ creative shop, Donut, opening their new East Coast operations just this past January.
+She lives in northern Westchester “just where NY gets a little bit country” with her husband and two “very sassy” daughters and plans on getting chickens this Spring.

 What video / television piece inspired you recently?

 Amazon recently did a number of pieces for Echo that are brilliant.
 They tell a compelling story in 10 seconds that make you want to watch the next one — while getting across the product perfectly.
 They’re simple and incredibly creative.

 What is most exciting for you at the moment within your industry?